 - Flavel, John.
 The Fountain of Life; or, A Display of Christ in His Essential and Meditorial Glory.
 New York: American Tract Society, 1855.
+73-74.
 Print.

 - Watson, Thomas.
 A Body of Practical Divinity: In a Series of Sermons on the Shorter Catechism.
 Philadelphia: Thomas Wardle, 1833.
-Google Books.
+282. Google Books.

 - Gill.
 “Commentary on Ezek.
 37.”